dashbird/site/content/blog/quick-intro-in-python-errors-handling.md

 author_image: '/images/team/john.jpg'
 blog: ["python,serverless"]
 ---
-Serverless is slowly becoming the new norm and with this much traction around this new way to run applications is only normal that developers from all over have been jumping at the chance to test it out.
+Serverless is slowly becoming the new norm and with that much traction around this all-new-way to run applications is only normal that developers from all over have been jumping at the chance to test it out.
 However, not every programming language is the same and some have some distinct pitfalls one will want to avoid.
 Here is what you need to look out for if you are going to snake yourself into using serverless.
 Get it?
 Python is a kind of snake.
 No?
 Fine, I'll stop.

 It doesn't matter if you are fluent in python or just dipping your toes in the scripting language sooner or later you will encounter an error. <a href="https://dashbird.io/python-lambda-optimization-error-handling/">Python error handling</a> might seem hard to most newbies but once you get used to what you need to look at you'll be fine.